MicrosoftDocs/learn/learn-pr/azure/aks-deploy-container-app/includes/5-exercise-deploy-app.md

 In this exercise, you'll deploy your company's website as a test app onto Azure Kubernetes Service (AKS).
 The website is a static website with an underlying technology stack of HTML, CSS, and JavaScript.
 It doesn't receive as many requests as the other services and provides us with a safe way to test deployment options.

 > [!NOTE]
-> The code for the web app is available in this [GitHub repository](https://github.com/MicrosoftDocs/mslearn-aks-deploy-container-app) if you want to explore the source code further.Also, this sample app will be deployed on linux node pool only.
+> The code for the web app is available in this [GitHub repository](https://github.com/MicrosoftDocs/mslearn-aks-deploy-container-app) if you want to explore the source code further.
+Also, this sample app will be deployed on a Linux node pool only.

 ## Create a deployment manifest